 #6.
 Keep the checkout clean!

 An easy rule to remember: do not shove promotions, other products, Adsense ads (or other ads) in my face when I’m on your checkout page.
-Checkout pages are supposed to be one of the last legs of the sales funnel where there ought to be nothing else.
+Checkout pages are supposed to be one of the sales funnel’s last legs, where there ought to be nothing else.
 A single-focus on completing the checkout should be a part of the theme/design.

 It is also cool if you throw in a discount if I purchased something related.
-This increases the chance of the associated purchase, rising the sale value.
+This increases the chance of the associated purchase, raising the sale value.

 The trick lies in crafting design and copy that is suggestive and not promotional.
-A friendly suggestion is good, a forced promotion is not.
+A friendly suggestion is good.
+Forced promotion is not.

 #7.
 Make it easy to add a coupon

 Some websites derive an evil pleasure in burying the coupon box beneath several layers of text and fields.
-I don’t know why but having a prominent coupon field (not a link which I have to click to open a text field) is great.
+Having a prominent coupon field (not a link which I have to click to open a text field) is great.

 The reason is simple: if I have a coupon with me, the first thing I’m going to do at the checkout is to see if the coupon works and if yes, how much I save!

-By having a prominent coupon box, you’re helping me and as a buyer, this impacts me subconsciously.
+Having a prominent coupon box, you’re helping me, and as a buyer, this impacts me subconsciously.

 Skinny Tie is a perfect example.

 #8.
-Show me how many items my cart has
+Could you show me how many items my cart has?

 A lot many websites do this in different ways.